What’s Wrong With Fast Fashion?

-This creates an incentive for people to buy more clothes to keep up with the trends.
+This creates an incentive for people to buy more clothes to keep up with the latest trends.

-Because people know that the next trend is right around the corner and their clothes will soon fall out of fashion, they lack an incentive to take care of them.
+They know the next trend is right around the corner and their clothes will soo fall out of fashion.
 This means they dispose of them faster.

-Every link in the fast fashion chain comes with huge environmental and societal costs, which I will go into below.
+Every link in the fast fashion chain comes with huge environmental and societal costs.

 Our clothes can take as long as 200 years to decompose...so our planet is getting polluted by more and more unnatural material all the time.

-- It tends to be dumped directly into rivers.
-In Bangladesh alone, 22,000 tons of toxic waste from tanneries goes straight into the waterways a year.
+- Wastewater from clothes factories gets dumped directly into rivers.
+In Bangladesh alone, 22,000 tons of toxic waste from tanneries goes straight into the waterways every year.

-- It destroys the health of the people and the wildlife who live along the banks and eventually runs into the sea and pollutes that as well.
+- This toxic water affects the health of the wildlife and people who live along the banks.
+It eventually runs into the sea and pollutes that as well.

 - It can take up to 200 tons of fresh water to dye and finish just one ton of fabric.

-- Extinction Rebellion and the UN have also found that 3.6 billion people, almost half the world's population, are at risk of water scarcity at some points during the year.
+- Extinction Rebellion and the UN have also found that 3.6 billion people (almost half the world's population) are at risk of water scarcity at some point during the year.

-How can anything micro be a big deal?
-Microfibres are a key part of what’s wrong with the fashion industry.
+How can anything 'micro' be a big deal?
+Microfibres and microplastics are a key part of what’s wrong with the fashion industry.

-- Microfibres come away from synthetic fabrics like polyester and nylon, every time you wash your clothes.
+- Microfibres are microplastics that come away from synthetic fabrics like polyester and nylon every time you wash your clothes.

 - These are consumed by aquatic organisms, which are eaten by fish, which are eaten by us!
-So these cheap clothes are one of the sources putting plastic into our food chain.
+These cheap clothes are one of the sources putting plastic into our food chain.

 "The fashion industry churns out a gargantuan 80 billion garments a year - that's over 10 for every person on earth"

-According to The Ethical Consumer and Greenpeace’s Journal, ‘Unearthed’, if the demand for fast fashion continues to grow at its current rate, we could see the total carbon footprint of our clothing reach 26% by 2050.
-Here’s why:
+According to The Ethical Consumer and Greenpeace’s Journal, ‘Unearthed’, if the demand for fast fashion continues to grow at its current rate, we could see the total carbon footprint of our clothing reach 26% by 2050!